BrightonMboya/hono-api-auth/README.md

 ## API AUTH Demo

 The basics of this repo is to demonstrate the basic API AUTH in Hono.
 The idea is ur users create an API KEY, and use the API KEY to authenticate users to your API.
-Its meant to be used as an alternative as saas like Unkey.
+It stores the hashed keys on cloudlfare KV and uses hono as the api

 Usage.
 - pnpm i